 i Type of investment

-Investment in real estate under Italian law may occur either through an asset deal, where the investor acquires, directly or through vehicles, real estate or a share deal, where the investor, (directly or through vehicles), acquires an interest in a company or an investment fund that owns real estate.
+Investment in real estate under Italian law may occur either through an asset deal, where the investor acquires, directly or indirectly, real estate assets located in Italy, or through a share deal, where the investor acquires an interest in an Italian entity that owns real estate assets located in Italy.

 ii Investment vehicles

 Vehicles commonly used in Italy for investment in real estate properties include both non-regulated vehicles and regulated vehicles.

 Non-regulated vehicles are usually in corporate form, which may also be listed on the capital markets (i.e., listed real estate investment companies (SIIQs)).
 Moreover, pursuant to certain amendments to Italian securitisation law (Law No. 130 of 30 April 1999), a special purpose vehicle for the securitisation of proceeds arising from real estate properties (RE SPV) has been introduced in Italy with an advantageous tax regime.